zepingyu0512/awesome-llm-understanding-mechanism/README.md

 # Awesome Papers for Understanding LLM Mechanism
 This list focuses on understanding the internal mechanism of large language models (LLM).
-Most papers in this list are the accepted ones.
-The papers are arranged by the published time on arxiv.
+Works in this list are accepted by top conferences (e.g. ICML, NeurIPS, ICLR, ACL, EMNLP, NAACL), or written by top research institutions.

 Conference paper recommendation: please contact [me](https://zepingyu0512.github.io/).